-Healthcare Inspectorate Wales (HIW) completed an announced inspection of Vergam Dental Practice at 6 Vergam Terrace, Fishguard, SA65 9DD, within Hywel Dda Health Board on the 5th July 2019.
+Healthcare Inspectorate Wales (HIW) completed an announced inspection of Guys Dental Implant Centre at 124 Cathedral Road, Cardiff, CF11 9LQ, within Cardiff and Vale University Health Board on the 25 November 2019.

-Our team, for the inspection comprised of two HIW inspectors and a dental peer reviewer.
+Our team, for the inspection comprised of a HIW inspector and a dental peer reviewer.

-HIW explored how the service met the Private Dentistry (Wales) Regulations 2017, the Health and Care Standards (2015) and other relevant legislation and guidance.
+HIW explored how the service met the Private Dentistry (Wales) Regulations 2017 and other relevant legislation and guidance.